 Find new contacts by researching organizations, industries, professional associations, and conferences that are related to the work you are potentially interested in.
 Access the USC LibGuide Professional Associations section or the Career Access Resource Library (CARL) and type in the field of interest in the search engine for related information.

-Many professional associations have discounted rates for students, and industry professionals are often impressed by and willing to mentor proactive students who join and participate or volunteer for these associations.
+Many professional associations have discounted rates for students.
+Industry professionals are often impressed and willing to mentor proactive students who join, participate, or volunteer for these associations.

 3. Asking to connect

-Most networking relationships start with an informational interview as a way to connect with your contact in a meaningful manner and build rapport.
-An informational interview is a one-on-one (or virtual) meeting between you (the information seeker) and an information provider (i.e., working professional) where you begin the process of gathering in-depth information about career fields, positions of interest, and industry trends.
+Most networking relationships start with an informational interview as a way to connect in a meaningful manner and build rapport.
+An informational interview is a one-on-one meeting between you (the information seeker) and an information provider (i.e., working professional) where you gather information about career fields, positions of interest, and industry trends.
 Review our “Accessing USC’s Trojan Network” for best practices for connecting with alumni.

 When asking for an informational interview, you should consider conveying the following in their initial message/connection: